 "Why is Nan like a hornet?" demanded Tommy, glowering at her, and adding, without giving any one time to answer, "Because she isn't sweet, makes a great buzzing about nothing, and stings like fury."

-"Tommy's mad, and I'm glad," cried Ned, as Nan tossed her head and answered quickly tantalizing laugh that made Tommy feel as if he would like to bounce up like a hot chestnut and hit somebody.
+"Tommy's mad, and I'm glad," cried Ned, as Nan

+tossed her head and answered quickly-

 "What thing in the china-closet is Tom like?"